HimanshuChauhan7878/himanshuchauhan7878/README.md

 ---

 ## 🚀 Who am I?
-I’m an **Integrated M.Tech (AI)** student at VIT Bhopal who enjoys building **intelligent systems** that actually work in the real world.
+I’m an **Integrated M.Tech (AI)** student at VIT Bhopal who enjoys working on **applied AI systems** with real-world relevance.

-I like projects where **AI meets engineering** — automation, computer vision, and applied machine learning with measurable impact.
+I like projects where **data quality, intelligent models, and solid engineering** come together — especially in automation and computer vision.

 ---

 ## 🧠 What I’m Good At
-- Designing ML pipelines and experimenting with models
+- Cleaning, preprocessing, and analyzing data using **Python**
+- Working with **NumPy, Pandas, Matplotlib, SciPy** for data preparation and visualization
 - Computer vision systems (real-time + deep learning)
 - Automation using Python, Selenium, and APIs
-- Strong fundamentals in CS (DSA, DBMS, OS, OOP)
+- Strong CS fundamentals (DSA, DBMS, OS, OOP)

 ---